darthyoshi/beetracker/README.txt

 were saved, then rewinding the video will automatically switch the program to replay mode, while closing the video will give you the choice of whether or not to save the annotations to file.

+3. Troubleshooting
+If at any point BeeTracker unexpectedly closes or otherwise fails to behave as expected, please send a copy of Console.log (located in the main program directory) to kchoi@mail.sfsu.edu.